ZebroTech/ZebroSmartChain/README.md

 running web servers, so malicious web pages could try to subvert locally available APIs!**

+## Mining ZEBRO
+Zebro Smart Chain (ZSC) is PoW Ethereum charecteristic blockchain with supply limit capped by 10 billion coins, all 10 billion coins were generated in block '0".
+Miners have 2 mining options 1 Regular Miner (mine for txn fee), 2 Super Miner (mine for block rewards).
+### Regular Miner (Mining for txn fee)
+To mine for txn fee miner must run a full node on server and set_miner.

+### Super Miner (Mining for block reward)
+To mine for block reward miner must run full node on server set_miner and send colletoral 2 million ZEBRO from miner address to a contract on ZSC.

 ## Contribution

 Thank you for considering to help out with the source code!
 We welcome contributions